mcpython4-coding/Documentation/mcpython/common/mod/Mod.md

             Creates a new mod
             :param name: the name of the mod
             :param version: a tuple of CONSTANT length across ALL versions representing the version of the mod
+            :param add_to_mod_loader: if to register to the mod loader

                     variable version